riley-mld/UnityBanana_DQN/README.md

 ## Deep Q Learning
 For this project I used and experimented with two identical network one as a target one as the network that trains.
-I Also used techniques such as Double DQN, Dueling DQN and Priorotised Experience Replay.
+I Also used techniques such as Double DQN, Dueling DQN and Prioritized Experience Replay.
 For more information read the report file in the repo